audiofreak9/HA-Bridge_Control/README.md

 # HA-Bridge_Control
-Phone, Tablet &amp; Desktop HA-Bridge device control.
+Phone, Tablet &amp; Desktop <a href="https://github.com/bwssytems/ha-bridge/releases">HA-Bridge</a> device control.

 Code written in PHP that allows control of all configured <a href="https://github.com/bwssytems/ha-bridge/releases">ha-bridge</a> devices by @bwssytems with a phone, tablet or desktop.
 It uses twitter bootstrap for mobile compatibility and fluidity.